KBapna/PVE-QEMU-Anti-Detection-patch/README.md

 2. Modify the `sedpatch.sh` script:

 - Use the helper script `GetSysInfo.ps1` to fetch most system values on Windows Host.
-Some values like `BIOS serials`, `chassis_type`, and `EDID` must be set manually.
+Some values like `BIOS serials`, and `chassis_type` must be set manually.
 > Tip: use `dmidecode` to extract BIOS-related info on Linux.

 3. Once all values are set in sedpatch.sh run the build script: